lukegun/BIOMEC/README.md

 BIOMEC uses [PINTS](https://github.com/pints-team/pints) for univariant Bayesian inference.

-For information of current uses see [original Bayesian inference paper](https://doi.org/10.1002/celc.201700678) or our most recent [featured article](https://doi.org/10.1039/D0CC07549C).
+For information of current uses see the original [BIOMEC paper](https://chemistry-europe.onlinelibrary.wiley.com/doi/abs/10.1002/celc.202100391), the [original Bayesian inference paper](https://doi.org/10.1002/celc.201700678) for AC voltammetry or our most recent [featured article](https://doi.org/10.1039/D0CC07549C).

 ## Installing BIOMEC image
 The code is run in a singularity container which works for Unbuntu/UNIX and MAC (untested) OS systems.